drinkcat/drinkcat.github.io/_posts/2099-01-01-backup-to-glacier-setup.markdown

 This post will go through details of how I setup AWS account and S3 bucket for this use case, using the AWS web console.

-Again, I'm not a specialist, but this seems to work for me and my use case.
+Again, I'm not ane expert, but this seems to work for me and my use case.
-I went through these steps manually in the Amazon web console UI, it's of course possible to automate this, maybe for another time.
+I went through these steps manually in the Amazon web console UI, it's of course possible to automate this.
+Maybe for another time.

 ### Budget